Take One Minute to Stamp Out Victim Mentality on Your Team: The Throw-the-Red-Flag Practice Drill

 Step 2: Practice taking accountability to reveal the full array of choices available in a given situation.

-The key phrase in taking accountability is “I choose” or “I choose not to…” to describe actions taken or not action that contribute to tolerating unfavorable circumstances or insufficient progress toward a goal.
+The key phrase in taking accountability is “I choose” or “I choose not to…” to describe actions taken or not taken that contribute to tolerating unfavorable circumstances or insufficient progress toward a goal.

 Here are examples from my executive coaching where these two steps are applied to three basic categories of victim phrases.
 Notice the new opportunities for action that got arise as a result of using this two-step practice drill.